tal0311/CRUD-package/README.md

 crudService.getById(entityId)
 ```

-3. remove - will take \_id and splice it from the data Array. will not return any data.
+3. remove - will take \_id and splice it from the data Array. will return a success message.

 ```
 crudService.remove(entityId)